Customs Duties in the UAE

 The Importance of the HS Code

 For expensive, industrial, or specialized goods such as machinery, auto parts, chemicals, or special supplies, it is critical to double-check the new 12-digit HS code and avoid mistakes and unexpected costs.
-For those who are new to the trading field or have a small business, it is a smart move to start working with local agents, such as customs brokers or freight forwarders, to help with the steps of the clearance process to avoid mistakes and experience a smooth shipment.
+For those new to the trading field or running a small business, it is a smart move to start working with local agents, such as customs brokers or freight forwarders, to support the clearance process and avoid mistakes, ensuring a smooth shipment.

 Cost-Cutting Strategies for Customs Duties in the UAE

-Below is a list of proven ways for cost management that are advantageous for professional importers and exporters who run a business in the UAE.
+Below is a list of proven cost management strategies that are advantageous for professional importers and exporters operating in the UAE.

-• Accurate CIF valuation: Correct declaration of the cost of goods, freight, insurance, and accurate documentation will prevent customs from re-valuing.
+• Accurate CIF valuation: Correctly declaring the cost of goods, freight, and insurance, and providing precise documentation, will prevent customs from re-valuing.

 • Accurate financial estimate including VAT: you do not need to calculate the final price of the goods excluding taxes and duties; when you include 5% duties + 5% VAT, the costs increase.

-• Consult a local broker or an experienced customs broker, especially for specialized goods and HS Codes, as a professional customs broker can prevent major mistakes.
+• Consult a local broker or an experienced customs broker, especially for specialized goods and HS Codes, as a professional can help prevent major mistakes.

-• The use of free zones for temporary storage or repackaging can be a competitive advantage for companies, leading to reduced costs, greater speed, and flexibility in logistics.
+• The use of free zones for temporary storage or repackaging can be a competitive advantage for companies, leading to lower costs, greater speed, and greater logistics flexibility.

 Cost-Cutting Strategies for Customs Duties in the UAE